A class of extended high-dimensional nonisospectral KdV hierarchies and symmetry: Introduction

-Inspired by the corresponding research results related to the Frobenius algebra \cite{201,202} and non-semisimple Lie algebra \cite{300,301,205}, we construct a novel kind of $N$-dimensional Lie algebra to generate multi-component hierarchy of soliton equations.
+Inspired by the corresponding research results related to the Frobenius algebra \cite{201,202} and non-semisimple Lie algebra \cite{300,301,205}, we construct a class of higher-dimensional Lie algebras to generate multi-component hierarchy of soliton equations.
 As an application, we consider the nonisospectral KdV spatial spectral problem under the assumption case where $\lambda_t=\sum\limits_{j=0}^{n}k_j(t)\lambda^{-j}$ \cite{14,21}.
 It follows that many isospectral and nonisospectral integrable systems can be obtained by reducing these resulting hierarchies.
-Among them, three representative nonlinear systems are:

 Actually, these nonisospectral integrable systems that we obtained can enrich the existing integrable models and possibly describe new nonlinear phenomena \cite{16,17,18,19,20,26}.

 It is known that many integrable evolution equations possess a new set of symmetries, usually called $\tau$ symmetries, and these symmetries often constitute a Lie algebra together with the original symmetries, called $K$ symmetries \cite{15,207,208,209}.
 It is known that $\tau$ symmetries are full of deep necessary \cite{210,211,213,214}.
-However, to the best of our knowledge, there is very little results on the symmetries of coupled nonisospectral integrable hierarchies.
+However, to the best of our knowledge, there are very few results on the symmetries of coupled nonisospectral integrable hierarchies.
 Therefore, it is significant for us to investigate the $K$ symmetries, $\tau$ symmetries and their Lie algebra of the coupled nonisospectral KdV hierarchy.